Tradition and Innovation

 From then on, the image of the Regulatory Board has always been linked to both designations.
 Nonetheless, each one has its own technical service control parameters based on their own characteristics as well as their unique production, aging and bottling methods.

-Moreover, since 2004 2004the Regulatory Board has been operating as a certification and control body in accordance with standards 45.011 and 45.004 as well as quality guidelines that are audited by the Regional Ministry of Agriculture and Fisheries pursuant to its own procedures for wine and vinegar classification.
+Moreover, since 2004 the Regulatory Board has been operating as a certification and control body in accordance with standards 45.011 and 45.004 as well as quality guidelines that are audited by the Regional Ministry of Agriculture and Fisheries pursuant to its own procedures for wine and vinegar classification.

 By means of an Order dated 30 March 2011, the Official Gazette of the Government of Andalusia no. 16 published the new Specifications for the Designations of Origin Condado de Huelva and Vinagre del Condado de Huelva under which the Regulatory Board and all associated wineries began protecting red wines, new white wine grape varieties and new bittersweet vinegar varieties.